EduardoLima806/human-assured/README.md

 ## Human Assured Application

-This a project aims make sure of any application is accessed by humans and not a by any computers or bot.
+This project aims make sure of any application is accessed by humans and not by any computers or bot.

-The used approach is message exchange interaction for a question and an answer.
+The used approach is like message exchange interaction for a question and an answer.
 The service provide a question to be solved and the user must answer with the correct response.

-There is no need to login and application is totally Stateless.
+There is no needed to login and application is totally Stateless.

 ### Assumptions